 What Is a Low-Impact Exercise?

 Simply stated, low-impact exercise is when at least one foot stays in contact with the ground—meaning no jumping or plyometric work.
-Walking, hiking, rollerblading, step aerobics and cardio-dance formats can all be low-impact exercise.
+Walking, hiking, rollerblading, step aerobics and cardio-dance formats can all be low-impact exercises.
 Some formats are not only “low-impact” but count as “no-impact.”
-These include things like swimming, water aerobics, cycling and elliptical machines.
+These include things like swimming, water aerobics, cycling, and elliptical machines.

 Common reasons for choosing low-impact exercise include pregnancy, obesity, aging, or joint and pain or injuries.
 But the truth is low-impact exercise is beneficial for EVERYONE—even the healthy, pain-free person.
 High impact puts stress on your joints and bones and low impact options will reduce the risk of injuries.